-TOUGH & SMART APPROACH TO NATIONAL SECURITY
+TOUGH & SMART APPROACH TO HOMELAND SECURITY

 As a former state and federal prosecutor, Kathleen worked throughout her career to show that law enforcement can be tougher and smarter – matching aggressive enforcement with innovative crime-reduction strategies, utilizing new technologies and intelligence-driven investigations, and forming strong community partnerships to help prevent crime.